DangerDanny/Test_2020FC/docs/README.md

   - For anything broken regarding functionality, address to Rick, Ken, and copy in Shambo Authentication and Access issues addressed to Ken and Rick (lower access issues to Sarah and her team)
   - Questions around company data addressed to Brian Kough.
   - Questions around Fleet addressed to Terra Deskins.

+### Level 2 Escalation Format and Questions

+Please get the customer to provide the following details so to assist in the troubleshooting process:

+1. May I ask, are you currently in-network, or are you connecting to RR’s network in any way
+2. What browser are you using?
+3. Would you be able to follow this link WhatsMyIP and reply with what you see?
+4. Could you please let us know if you’re getting the same issue when going through awin.aviationweek.com?
+5. The URL(s) you tried to access.
+6. The times (hour and minute) you attempted to access.

+Also, please capture the session from when you open a new browser window up to the error message, then send the HAR file.
+Instructions are at https://toolbox.googleapps.com/apps/har_analyzer/ - follow the steps for the browser you’re using.